jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 In this section we will provide a guide for finding good coworkers, whether they are mentees, collaborators, or employees, to work on informatics cancer projects particularly for multidisciplinary teams.

-This section is based on a [blog post](https://simplystatistics.org/2011/10/20/finding-good-collaborators) from [Roger Peng](http://www.biostat.jhsph.edu/~rpeng/) of the [simply statistics](https://simplystatistics.org/) blog which has many other useful discussions and resources.
+This section is based on blog posts Peng (2011) from [Roger Peng](http://www.biostat.jhsph.edu/~rpeng/) and Matsui (2013) from [Elizabeth C. Matsui](https://www.linkedin.com/in/elizabethmatsui) of the [simply statistics](https://simplystatistics.org/) blog which has many other useful discussions and resources.

 ### **Start early**